 Note: If you are under the legal drinking age under no circumstances should you be attending a nightclub.
 All countries have laws, so respect them.

 If you have a smartphone that you cannot live without, be sure to get it unlocked at home before you travel.
 This can be done at your local service provider for a one-time fee of approximately $40-50.
 You will then be able to get a SIM card for your phone in the country you will be going to and keep using your phone.

 Your housemates are going to be models from all parts of the globe: Eastern Europe, Brazil, Russia, the States, and Australia etc. You might get the best housemates ever or sometimes you will be with people you may not click with.
 That’s completely normal and does happen.
-As long as you establish common ground and are respectful of one another, you’ll be fine.
-The experience is definitely going to be an eye opener and you will learn a lot about yourself.
+If you establish common ground and are respectful of one another, you’ll be fine.
+The experience is going to be an eye opener and you will learn a lot about yourself.

 Secure your belongings

 You might have some housemates who have a case of sticky fingers so keep your valuables (laptop, phone, expensive clothes, jewelry, passport, important documents like contracts, etc.) stowed away in your suitcase with a lock or safe box.
 It’s not uncommon for some models to steal jewelry, money, or clothes from their housemates so always take extra precaution.